WachemoGroupTwo/readme-template/README.md

 ### Setup

-Clone this repository to your desired folder:
+Clone this repository to your desired folder:   git clone https://github.com/WachemoGroupTwo/LOGIN-PAGE.git Navigate to the project directory:              cd LOGIN-PAGE

 <!--
 Example commands: